maniTLab · Nashik, India · 2026

 The 2006 Insight

-In 2006, while studying the behaviour of carbon nanotube devices in the literature, I noticed something that seemed obvious in retrospect but had not been systematically pursued: a CNFET can conduct current in either direction with equal symmetry, making it a natural three-state device.
+In 2006, while studying the behaviour of carbon nanotube devices in the literature, I noticed something that seemed obvious in retrospect but had not been systematically pursued: a metallic carbon nanotube can conduct current in either direction with equal symmetry, making it a natural three-state device.
 Positive current, zero current, negative current — three states, not two.

 The implications were immediate: if the device is naturally three-state, build a three-state logic family around it.
 And if you are building a three-state logic family, balanced ternary is the mathematically optimal encoding.
 From there, the entire stack unfolds: gates, standard cells, processor, compiler, operating system.